 The materials used to make industrial furniture are crucial, as these give such designs their fundamental identity.

 The use of wood and metal in the industrial workshop style

 To begin with, designers continued to use the materials which had traditionally been used to make workshop furniture.
 When these factories and workshops were active, the key ingredient that made for good workshop furniture was robustness.
 This is why all industrial furniture was initially made from wood and/or metal.
 In addition to their hard-wearing nature, wood and metal were also inexpensive and easy to work with at the time, given the paucity of more sophisticated tools and techniques.In the 1980s, designers retained the same manufacturing methods, whilst continuing to create innovative shapes and lines and original looks.
 Industrial décors featured both large items of furniture as well as smaller interior design pieces such as lamps, mirrors and chairs.
 Nowadays, industrial furniture ? also known as factory style furniture, is just as hard-wearing as ever, a hallmark of a quality piece of furniture which can last for decades!
 Industrial light fittings also have a reputation for being robust: they are designed to offer plenty of light and bring a retro charm to any and every room, from the bedroom to the industrial style kitchen.
-An articulated table lamp will be the perfect lamp for your retro style bedside table.
+An articulated table lamp will be the perfect lamp for your retro bedside tables.
 Workshop lamps count in their number the outstanding Jieldé brand, which encompasses a range of sturdy, practical articulated lights which are still being made today.
 At one time, they were employed to provide illumination for those working at machinery, now they are frequently found in industrial loft interiors.

 Fabrics and plastic in modern vintage style